 YCWA Water Districts (Member Units)

-The YCWA has a long history of actively managing the county’s water resources for beneficial use in cooperation with local, state and federal stakeholders.
+Yuba Water Agency has a long history of actively managing the county’s water resources for beneficial use in cooperation with local, state and federal stakeholders.

-YCWA actively works to provide a secure, stable and affordable surface water supply for irrigation use in Yuba County and for the benefit of the local economy.
+Yuba Water Agency actively works to provide a secure, stable and affordable surface water supply for irrigation use in Yuba County and for the benefit of the local economy.

-The Agency optimizes the management and delivery of available surface water supplies for maximum beneficial use by the Member Units.
+The agency optimizes the management and delivery of available surface water supplies for maximum beneficial use by the Member Units.
 The Member Units in turn convey water to local farmers and ranchers who produce and raise food supplies and commodities including peaches, plums, rice, walnuts, dairy and livestock.

-Many of the Member Units’ water supply agreements with the Agency expired in 2016.
+Many of the Member Units’ water supply agreements with the agency expired in 2016.
 But in early 2017, new, updated agreements to reflect current conditions were signed.